Skip to main content

 9. In the block Access:

-9.1 Place on the server SSH key for the project for a secure connection.
+9.1 Place on the server SSH key for a secure connection.

-To add a new SSH key for a project to the cloud platform, click Add an SSH keyenter the key name, insert the public SSH key in OpenSSH format, and click Add.
+To add a new SSH key to the cloud platform, click Add an SSH keyenter the key name, insert the public SSH key in OpenSSH format, and then click Add.

 If an SSH key is added to the cloud platform, in the field SSH key select an existing key.